kubernetes/community/sig-autoscaling/annual-report-2021.md

   * What’s your meeting culture?
 Large/small, active/quiet, learnings?
 Meeting notes up to date?
 Are you keeping recordings up to date/trends in community members watching recordings?
     * The main SIG meeting has ~8 people on average.
-Meeting notes [are recorded](https://docs.google.com/document/d/1RvhQAEIrVLHbyNnuaT99-6u9ZUMp7BfkPupT2LAZK7w/edit#heading=h.mh9yomoq1p6v), no video recordings made.
+Meeting notes [are recorded](https://docs.google.com/document/d/1RvhQAEIrVLHbyNnuaT99-6u9ZUMp7BfkPupT2LAZK7w/edit#heading=h.mh9yomoq1p6v).
+Video recordings were not made for a number of years, however recording of SIG meetings will be resuming as of 2021/05/17.

 * How does the group get updates, reports, or feedback from subprojects?
 Are there any springing up or being retired?
 Are OWNERS.md files up to date in these areas?